The smallest mono-unstable convex polyhedron with point masses has 8 faces and 11 vertices: Introduction and the main result

+\revision{The question of existence of solutions of systems of quadratic inequalities is also directly related to the celebrated S-lemma, which in its original form characterizes consistent systems of \emph{two} not necessarily convex quadratics.
+See \citep{PolikTerlaky2007} for precise statements and an approachable and extensive review on this subject.
+Direct generalizations (without additional assumptions) are known to be impossible (as shown in the article cited above), although there is some literature on similar statements for larger systems of quadratics, e.g., \citep{JeyakumarLiWoolnough2021}, usually under assumptions that make the original proofs generalize to larger systems.
+To the best of our understanding, these results are not applicable to the systems that arise in our study.}

-In what follows, we shall present the details of our proof without further references to the theory of moment relaxations and polynomial optimization, and derive it instead from basic linear algebraic principles.
+In what follows, we shall present the details of our proof without further references to the theory of moment relaxations, \revision{algebraic geometry}, or polynomial optimization, and derive it instead from basic linear algebraic principles.